 Introducing Native Order Refunds in the Admin DashboardJuly 23, 2015

 Last week, our content guy, Francois, wrote a post about how we use UserVoice to help with our product development, support and content.
 In it, he explained how we try our best to prioritize feature suggestions that keep popping up in our support tickets and on our public UserVoice site.
-So today, I'm pleased to announce that one of these requested features is now natively supported by Snipcart: Our users can now handle partial and total order refunds directly in the admin dashboard.
+So today, I'm pleased to announce that one of these requested features is now natively supported by Snipcart: Our users can now handle partial and total order refunds directly in the merchant dashboard.

 Now let me walk you through the details of how to manage order refunds with Snipcart.